Garima Sanjay

-Garima Sanjay (born on 15 January, at Allahabad) is an author of novels and short stories, as well as a script writer and documentary film producer.
-She has been working in the Indian media industry for over two decades.
+Garima Sanjay (born on 15 January, in Prayagraj, Uttar Pradesh) is an established author of novels and short stories, as well as a cultural storyteller, Museum Curator, scriptwriter and a researcher.
+She has been working in the Indian media industry for over three decades.
+Presently, she is serving the digital museum and experience industry, where she contributes by making strategies as well as, conducting research, curation, and writing narratives on literary, historical, and cultural subjects.
+Her field of expertise spans from Bharatiya philosophy and spirituality to technology and general awareness.
 She has written numerous books on various topics.
 She has even made various documentary and short films for both government agencies and for private companies.
 She is a curator and content developer for museums too.
 Among many museums in her credit, she has also worked for the Pradhanmantri Sangrahalaya, New Delhi, which was launched by the Prime Minister of India, Shri Narendra Modi on 14 April 2022.
+She also conceptualised and curated a digital exhibition on the occasion of the 17th Pravasi Bharatiya Divas on the theme of "Contribution of Diaspora in the Indian Freedom Struggle".
+The exhibition was inaugurated by the Hon.
+Prime Minister of India, Shri Narendra Modi.
+EAM Shri S. Jai Shankar, Minister of Culture, Smt.
+Meenakshi Lekhi, and the Chief Minister of Madhya Pradesh, Shri Shivraj Singh Chauhan, were also present on the occasion.

+With over 30 years of experience in the literary and creative fields, she has dedicated her career to the art of storytelling.
+As a seasoned author, scriptwriter, researcher, and museum curator, she has crafted compelling narratives across various genres, including novels, short stories, and non-fictional works.
+Her deep-rooted passion for history and culture has also led her to curate engaging exhibitions, weaving together artifacts and stories to bring the past to life.

+Her expertise includes storytelling and creative content development across media and platforms—especially in museums, exhibitions, and immersive experiences in recent years—while contributing meaningfully to India’s cultural narratives and heritage.

+Presently, she is working in the field of digital museums and experience that cover a vast range of subjects from history, culture, political and current affairs.

 Early life and education

 Born in Allahabad (Uttar Pradesh), she did her schooling from St. Anthony's Convent Girls' Intermediate College.
 She did her graduation from Allahabad University in Economics and Post Graduation in Ancient History and Culture.

 Career

-After completing her Post Graduation in mass media studies from Indian Institute Of Mass Communication, she joined the media industry.
+Currently working in the field of historical and cultural research, she is an expert in museum curation and strategising engaging experiences.
+As a storyteller, she creates experiences that are interesting and engaging, as well as informative and enlightening.
+An MA in Ancient History and Culture, after completing her Post Graduation in mass media studies from Indian Institute Of Mass Communication, she joined the media industry.
 Her professional career in the field of writing started more than twenty years back in New Delhi.